 Who Can Apply for the Qatar Business Visit Visa?

 Not everyone needs to apply for a Business Visit Visa in advance.
-Qatar offers visa-free access and visa-on-arrival to nationals of many countries, including GCC states and several Western nations.
+Qatar offers visa-free access and visa on arrival to nationals of many countries, including GCC states and several Western nations.
 If you hold a passport from one of these countries, you can get your visa at the airport upon arrival.

 For nationals of countries not on the visa-on-arrival list, you will need to apply for a Qatar Business Visit Visa before traveling.
 In most cases, your host company in Qatar, which acts as your sponsor, will initiate the visa process on your behalf through the Ministry of Interior (MOI) portal.